 The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

-Students interested in participating in the NYU Berlin Academic Internship Program must submit an application by September 15 (11:59 pm ET).
-Students will be notified of admission in early April.
+Students interested in participating in the NYU Berlin Academic Internship Program must submit an application by April 1 (11:59 pm ET).
+Students will be notified of admission the following week.
 This program is competitive and students are encouraged to take the application process seriously.

 Detailed Application Instructions